 LMA solutions provide brands and local marketers with the ability to personalize print assets at scale.
 For multi-location brands being able to personalize print on the local level is a priority that especially comes into play when you have hundreds or thousands of local affiliates asking for help to do it.

-This is so common, in fact, that most brands find they need to spend more time and effort helping these local marketers use personalization than actually presenting the finished product to the end consumer.
+This is so common that most brands find they need to spend more time and effort helping these local marketers use personalization than actually presenting the finished product to the end consumer.

 How to Use Local Marketing Automation to Create Personalized Print